 Gifu

-The Hida region in the north of Gifu boasts a series of mountains towering 3,000 meters above sea level.
-Meanwhile, the Mino region in the south, has the three Kiso Rivers (Kiso, Nagara, and Ibi) flowing through the Nobi Plain, and the middle reaches of the Nagara River feature a beautiful clear stream ranked as one of the "100 Best Waters in Japan."
+The Hida region in the north of Gifu has a series of mountains towering 3,000 meters above the sea level.
+Meanwhile, the Mino region in the south has three rivers (Kiso, Nagara, and Ibi) flowing through the Nobi Plain, where the middle reaches of the Nagara River have a beautiful clear stream rated as one of the "100 Best Waters in Japan".

-Gifu's climate varies greatly from region to region due to the significant difference in elevation, and inhabitants fully leverage the complex topography and climate to grow a wide variety of agricultural products.
-Rice cultivation thrives in the plains of the prefecture's southwest due to the warm climate, while vegetables are grown in the mountains and highlands of the Chuno, Tono, and Hida regions, taking advantage of the cool summer climate.
-In addition, beef cattle are raised in the mountainous areas, and the freshwater fishery industry centering on Ayu (sweetfish) fishing and aquaculture of rainbow trout and Amago trout are conducted.
+The climate of Gifu varies greatly from area to area, due to the difference in elevation, so, the locals fully leverage the complex topography and climate to grow a variety of agricultural products.
+Due to the warm climate, rice cultivation thrives in the plains of the southwest of the prefecture, while vegetables are grown in the mountains and highlands of the Chuno, Tono and Hida regions, taking advantage of the cool summer climate.
+In addition, farming industry (mainly of cattle) takes place in the mountainous areas.
+Aquaculture of freshwater fishery industry, on the other hand, mainly of Ayu [sweet fish], rainbow trout and Amago trout in the river areas.

-On the other hand, Gifu has long been active in manufacturing, which has been the backbone of its economy since long ago.
-Its distinctive local industries include fashion, ceramics, furniture, woodworking, cutlery, paper, and foodstuffs.
+Also, manufacturing has been the backbone of economy of Gifu for a long time.
+The distinctive local industries are fashion, ceramics, furniture, woodworking, cutlery, paper, and food.

 Getting there and around

-Gifu Prefecture is located almost in the middle of Japan, and all parts of the prefecture are accessible by train or highway bus from Chubu Centrair International Airport via Nagoya.
+Gifu Prefecture, located practically in the middle of Japan, generally accessible by train or highway bus from Central Japan International Airport (Centrair) via Nagoya Station.

 Gifu